UmeanNever/B2NER/README.md

  - **[June 18]** We released our papar and data.
 Our B2NERD dataset is highly suitable for training out-of-domain / zero-shot NER models.

 ## Data (B2NERD)
 One of the paper's core contribution is the construction of B2NERD dataset.
-It's a cohesive and efficient collection refined from 54 English and Chinese datasets and designed for Open NER model training.
+It's a cohesive and efficient collection refined from 54 English and Chinese datasets and designed for Open NER model training. **The preprocessed test datasets (7 for Chinese NER and 7 for English NER) used for Open NER OOD evaluation in our paper are also included in the released dataset** to facilitate convenient evaluation for future research.

 We provide 3 versions of our dataset.
- - `B2NERD` (Recommended): Contain ~52k samples from 54 Chinese or English datasets.
+ - `B2NERD` (**Recommended**): Contain ~52k samples from 54 Chinese or English datasets.
 This is the final version of our dataset suitable for out-of-domain / zero-shot NER model training.
 It features standardized entity definitions and pruned, diverse data.
  - `B2NERD_all`: Contain ~1.4M samples from 54 datasets.
 The full-data version of our dataset suitable for in-domain supervised evaluation.
 It has standardized entity definitions but does not undergo any data selection or pruning.
  - `B2NERD_raw`: The raw collected datasets with raw entity labels.
 It goes through basic format preprocessing but without further standardization.